 Forthcoming titles in the ACM Books Series are subject to change and will be published as they become available, with 25 titles to be published in each Collection.
 Upon publication, each of the following books will appear in the ACM Digital Library and be accessible to those with full-text access in both PDF and ePub formats.
-Individual titles will be made available for purchase at Amazon and Barnes & Noble.
-Please click on the title name below for more information about each title.
+Individual titles will be available for purchase at Amazon and Barnes & Noble.
+Please click on the title names below for more information.

 Author(s): Ayan Mukhopadhyay and Yevgeniy Vorobeychik